jdboisvert/snap-scrap/README.md

 ## Installation
 1. Clone this repo to your local machine (or download it)
 2. Run `chmod +x location/of/repo/snap-script/snapscrap.sh`
+3. Update in the script the location of your Desktop.
+By default it is set to `/Users/yourusername/Desktop`
 3. Run `location/of/repo/snap-script/snapscrap.sh` if you want to run it manually.

 ## Make it run every day at a set time (optional)

 1. Open your terminal and run `crontab -e`
 2. Add the following line to the end of the file `0 16 * * * /location/of/repo/snap-script/snapscrap.sh`.
 This by default sets it to run everyday at 4 PM.
 You can change the time by changing the first two numbers.
 If you wish to make it more specific feel free to check out [crontab guru](https://crontab.guru/).

+### Cron job not running?
+No fear this is because it is lacking permissions.
+To fix this you need to give it full disk access to cron only.
+Take a look at this [post](https://apple.stackexchange.com/questions/378553/crontab-operation-not-permitted) and note it may be in /usr/sbin/cron instead of /usr/bin/cron.

 ## But I don't want to run it everyday